googleforgames/agones/site/content/en/docs/Guides/Client SDKs/local.md

   * By default, the binding address is `localhost`.
 This may be difficult for some development setups.
   * Overriding this value changes which IP address(es) the server will bind to for receiving gRPC/REST SDK API calls.
   * This example value of `0.0.0.0` sets the SDK Server to receive API calls that are sent to any IP address (that reach your machine).
-* `--no-graceful-termination` disables some smooth state transitions when exiting.
+* `--graceful-termination` set to false will disable some smooth state transitions when exiting.
-  * By default, the SDK Server will wait until the `GameServer` has reached the `Shutdown` state before exiting.
+  * By default, the SDK Server will wait until the `GameServer` has reached the `Shutdown` state before exiting ("graceful termination").
   * This will cause the SDK Server to hang (waiting on state update) when attempting to terminate (e.g. with `^C`).
   * When running binaries in a development context, quickly exiting and restarting the SDK Server is handy.